tparvi/appsettings/README.markdown

 ##Status

-**The library is currently under development thus there are no releases**.
-The first release will support reading of values from .config file.
-Support for Web.Config is also in the roadmap but the web specific implementations and use cases have not been thought yet (e.g. support for reloading when web.config file changes).
+**The library is currently under development thus there are no binary releases**.

+Following features have been implemented as of 1st of August 2011.

++ reading .config file by giving relative or absolute path to it
++ reading standard .net types, enums and nullables type safely
++ support for reading optional parameters

 ##Roadmap

-###Priority features

-+ reading .config file by giving relative or absolute path to it
-+ reading standard app.config file without need to give path to it
-+ reading standard .net types type safely
-+ reading connection string
+The first release is still missing following features:

-+ support for enum types
++ support for custom conversion functions
-+ support for Nullable types
++ support for custom CultureInfo (currently everything is read using InvariantCulture)
++ reading connection strings
++ easy way to read config file from specific location (i.e. location of executing assembly, entry assembly)
++ interface for AppSettings
++ example project
++ wiki updates

 ###Other things on the todo list

-+ support for custom conversion routines
-+ web.config support
++ web.config support (if it requires specific support)

-###Nice to have features

 + reading complete sections into type safe objects
 + support for write (save, update, replace etc.) methods